 In general, for USA residents, the Trip delay benefit in our current Travel Guard plan, covers reasonable additional expenses until travel becomes possible if the your trip is delayed 6 or more consecutive hours from reaching your intended destination as a result of a cancellation or delay of a regularly scheduled airline flight for one of the unforeseen events listed.
 There's a $100 limit per day.

 For residents of other countries, our plans differ on coverage, depending on your country of residence.
-Not all plans include cover for extra expenses, delays or cancellations due to inclement weather, so please do review the full description of cover for details or ask us if you’re not sure. http://www.worldnomads.com/contactus.aspx about 6 years ago
+Not all plans include cover for extra expenses, delays or cancellations due to inclement weather, so please do review the full description of cover for details or ask us if you’re not sure. http://www.worldnomads.com/contactus.aspx almost 9 years ago

 As is typical, the media blows everything out of proportion, especially in the united states.
 It is winter, it is cold, it snows.
-After a few mild winters, everyone is now shocked back into reality, so dress warm, stay smart, and enjoy your trip! about 6 years ago
+After a few mild winters, everyone is now shocked back into reality, so dress warm, stay smart, and enjoy your trip! almost 9 years ago